Rationalist Society Principles and Priorities

 - We support the freedom to express one’s worldview and the freedom to associate with like-minded others, provided such actions do no harm.

 - We believe men and women are intrinsically equal in dignity and rights.
-There should be no positive or negative discrimination on the basis of a person’s worldview, race, sex, sexuality or gender identity.
+There should be no negative discrimination on the basis of a person’s worldview, race, sex, sexuality or gender identity.

 - We believe in our common humanity, and the humanistic values of personal integrity, trustworthiness, benevolence and fairness.